bagder/uncurled/life/stay-sane.md

 People ask me how I get time off from real life to spend on Open Source.
-While that is a challenge in itself, for me I think "real life" as in having a family with wife and kids and other spare time activities also has served as healthy "opposite" to my Open Source activities.
+While that is a challenge in itself, for me I think "real life" as in having a family with wife and kids and other spare time activities also has served as a healthy "opposite" to my Open Source activities.

-Spending all time all days on Open Source eventually make me lose interest and energy.
-I need the distraction and variation in my days so spending time away from the code with my family is not a waste of Open Source time, it is rather recharging time and a necessary break that allows me to come back with more energy and better ideas.
-And I do not think I need to tell you all that you can still come up with awesome ideas and solve the trickiest problems, even when you are away from your keyboard at a dinner with your parents in law.
+Spending all time, all days on Open Source eventually make me lose interest and energy.
+I need distraction and variation in my days so spending time away from the code with my family is not a waste of Open Source time, it is rather recharging time and a necessary break that allows me to come back with more energy and better ideas.

+I do not think I need to tell you all that you can still come up with awesome ideas and solve the trickiest problems, even when you are away from your keyboard at a dinner with your parents in law.